OriHoch/dppctl/README.md

 ### Dppctl CLI

-Interacts with the operator
+The main user interface, interacts with the operator via the operator proxy.

+Also, provides scripts to initialize a new dppctl environment and install the required components.

 ### Auth Server

-Authentication based on 3rd party OAuth providers (GitHub / Google)
+Helm chart that provides authentication based on 3rd party OAuth providers (GitHub / Google)